CRSU-Apps/MetaInsight/README.md

 They are displayed in the app by calling the function inside a `reactive()` and wrapping the output inside `svg_container()` (which also adds a button to enable fullscreen viewing) placed in a `renderUI()`.
-The output can be passed to `write_plot()` to download the plot as either an `.png`, `.pdf` or `.svg`.
+The output can be passed to `write_plot()` to download the plot as either a `.png`, `.pdf` or `.svg`.
 This also enables saving outside of the application for example using e.g. `plotting_function() |> write_plot("plot.png")`

 If you call the plotting function in an `.Rmd` of `.qmd` chunk, the plot will be displayed, but if calling it from an R terminal, pipe it to
-`htmltools::browsable()` to show the plot in the Viewer pane of Rstudio.
+`htmltools::browsable()` to show the plot in the Viewer pane of RStudio.

 ```r